MilesDuronCIMAT/book_exercises/README.md

 # book_exercises
-All exercises from the book "Test-Driven-Development-with-Python First Edition"
+This repository contains 12 exercises from the book "Test-Driven-Development-with-Python First Edition".
+All exercises are divided in separated folders and the 12th chapter is in the current_excercise submodule.